£50.00 – £100.00 inc VAT

 - Two chest pockets with zip closure and storm flaps

-- One waterproof zipped chest pocket
+- One water resistant zipped chest pocket

 - Concealed OS map security pocket